 The Chinese Communist Party recently concluded its appointments for officials in regional versions of its rubber-stamp legislature, the National People’s Congress, and its political advisory body, the Chinese People’s Political Consultative Conference (CPPCC).

 In Shanghai, the chairman position of the local CPPCC went to Dong Yunhu, who most recently was chair of the city’s propaganda department.
 Dong replaced Wu Zhiming, who is former Party leader Jiang Zemin’s nephew.
 Those connected with Jiang make up an oppositional faction who are still battling for power against Xi and his allies.

-Jiang rose to power after becoming mayor of Shanghai in 1985.
+Jiang rose to power after he was named the mayor of Shanghai in 1985.
 Officials who worked with him during that period and rose in ranks due to his political patronage are known as part of the “Shanghai gang.”

-Political commentator Li Linyi also noted that Wu had gradually moved up into his CPPCC chairman position: first as party secretary, then deputy chairman, and finally, chairman.
-It was thus expected that the current CPPCC party secretary, Jiang Ping, would be the succeeding chairman.
-The fact that Dong skipped ahead and got the position indicates the Xi camp had won out a battle with the Jiang faction, Li said.
+Political commentator Li Linyi also noted that Wu had gradually moved up into his CPPCC chairman position: first as Party secretary, then deputy chairman, and finally, chairman.
+It was thus expected that the current CPPCC Party secretary, Jiang Ping, would be the succeeding chairman.
+The fact that Dong skipped ahead and got the position indicates the Xi camp had won a battle over the Jiang faction, Li said.

 Top law enforcement positions in Shanghai were also recently switched out for officials who previously had no connections to Shanghai.
 The head of the Shanghai high court went to Liu Xiaoyun, who previously worked in Henan Province, while the top prosecutor at the Shanghai procuratorate went to Zhang Bencai, coming from Beijing.